 In addition to these constraints, a new complication has resurfaced this year in the shape of earmarking, i.e., funding for specific purposes included at the request of a Legislator.
 It remains to be seen how significant the climate and environmental burden of earmarking will turn out to be in practice.
 However, it is likely that the process will direct funding from where it could achieve most to where it is politically opportune.

-The White House has so far pushed out a significant number of executive actions on climate change:
+The White House has so far pushed out a significant number of executive actions on climate change in its first 100 days:

 - Seven additional measures are including the new NDC.
 Addressing climate risk and climate finance, task forces or working groups at the Departments of Defense and Interior, transitioning federal vehicles, and establishing climate change as a national security priority.